neilajero/neilajero/README.md

 ## Hello, I'm Neil, here 👋

 ### About me
 I have been working in an IT industry for 19 years now.
-Experienced working on a variety of company from startup company utilizing Java technologies like J2EE, EJB, Wildfly and MySQL8.
+Experienced working on a variety of company and industry from startup company utilizing Java technologies like J2EE, EJB, Wildfly and MySQL8.
 And then moved to a consulting firm that exposed me to a content management solutions/framework like Pega Process Commander and AEM (Adobe Experience Manager) with back-end services written in C#.NET.
 And now working in an enterprise organization as Technical Architect focus mainly on cloud engineering (i.e AWS) work.

 I'm currently engaged on a hybrid work.
 Reporting in the office from time to time and working from home.
 I still prefer working from home nowadays to save a lot of time from the traffic in the Metro Manila and put more of that time learning new stuff that can help the team.